Updated on August 20th, 2019, to include current data and insights.

 Use asynchronous execution if you don’t care when the script fires.

-ETags and Expires headers
+ETags and Expires Headers

 These two settings help reduce the number of requests a browser makes to the server.
 They tell visiting web browsers which files to update.
 If set correctly, you can prevent those browsers from reloading files that rarely change, such as your logo.
+This is useful for websites with recurring visitors, who do not need to load the page from scratch every time.

 Browsers will cache files with far-future expires headers and keep it cached, so the apparent load time is far shorter.
 And they’ll use ETags to more easily check if a file has changed.